The Organ Project at Grace

 In 2010, a 4-manual console was designed and built by the firm of R.A.
 Colby in Tennessee, with the Walker Technical Company supplying over 100 digital ranks of pipes.
 This project, spearheaded by then-Director of Music Mark Johnson, was intended to compensate for the ever-increasing of number of “dead notes” in the organ, and the dire need to re-leather the entire instrument.
 In 2023, after 13 years of use, this console and the digital stops installed with it was removed and replaced with a Hauptwerk Virtual Organ.
 This was done as a second interim step to better support our choral and congregational singing as we continue to seek funds to restore, rebuild, and expand the Chancel Organ.

-The organ is currently in a critical state, and it is our hope that we will be able to secure funds to undertake a full-scale organ project as soon as possible so that the instrument may once again be a touchstone for music at Grace Church and the wider musical community in Providence and the State of Rhode Island.
+For some time, the organ has been in a critical state.
+With the launch of this project – and with the generosity of donors like you! – our goal is for Grace Church’s instrument to be, once again, a touchstone for music at Grace and in the wider musical community in Providence and the State of Rhode Island.
 If you would like to make a donation in support of Music at Grace, or for the restoration of the organ, please find donation envelopes in the rear of the church, or contact Director of Music Vince Edwards at vedwards@gracepvd.org or call 401-331-3225, ext 4.